 Servings 6

-These stuffed peppers are filled with sausage, beef, and rice, baked in marinara, and topped with melty cheese.
+These stuffed peppers are filled with savory beef, Italian sausage, rice, tomatoes, and marinara, then baked until tender and topped with melty cheese.

 Servings 6